Zakawat-Abbas/Zakawat-Abbas/README.md

 - 🌱 I’have a Bachelor's Degree in Computer Systems Engineering from NEDUET
 - 👀 I’m a Web Developer, Web Scraper & AI/ML/Data Engineer from Karachi
 - 💞️ I’m looking to collaborate on Projects
-- 📫 You can reach me throw my Email: zakawatabbbas123@gmail.com
+- 📫 You can reach me through my Email: zakawatabbbas123@gmail.com

 ---